dervinism/GIN-tutorial-Mellor-lab-retreat-22-06-2022/GIN-web-interface-tutorial.md

 6. Assign the repository to the team
 7. Add members to the team

 UoB GIN is currently available only on the UoB intranet.
 Therefore, we are going to use [the web GIN](https://gin.g-node.org/) instead.
 This is fine as the two work the same.
 We start by registering an account with the web GIN.
-You just need to follow the instructions on the screen and your account is set up (Figure 0).
+You just need to follow the instructions on the screen, confirm your email, and your account is set up (Figure 0).

 ![Figure 0.
 Register your Account](Assets/Images/Fig00-registration.png) \
 **Figure 0.
 Register your Account**